nRF24/RF24/COMMON_ISSUES.md

    | Receive Mode current(peak)  | 45 mA  |
    | Power-down mode current     | 4.2 µA |

 2. Needs shielding from electromagnetic interference.
 Shielding usually works best when it has a path to ground (GND pin), but this connection to the GND pin is not required.
 It is important that the sheilding does not touch any current carrying parts.
    - Professionals tend to use a faraday cage/mesh to implement electromagnetic shielding, but it can be pricey for this scenario.
    - A quick do-it-yourself solution (as proof-of-concept) would be to wrap the PA/LNA module with electrical tape and then wrap foil around the electrical tape (for shielding) while being very careful to not let the foil touch any current carrying parts (like the GPIO pins, the antenna mount, and the soldier joints for the antenna mount).
 Observe
    [![ghetto_shielding_1.png](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_1.png)](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_1.png)
    [![ghetto_shielding_2.png](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_2.png)](https://github.com/nRF24/RF24/blob/master/images/ghetto_sheilding_2.png)

+### My PA/LNA module doesnt perform as well as I'd hoped or the NRF radio works better on touching it

+As described above, the radio modules (notably the PA+LNA versions) are reliant on a stable power source.
+While these modules may work with a poor power supply, they often lose packets or fail to receive as many as a module with a better power source.
+Moreover, this can sometimes be seen in odd ways such as the radio module working better when touched.
+This again is likely a power stability issue because the radio module is missing a capacitor (a commonly neglected expense on behalf of the module's manufacturer).

+Add capacitor(s) close to the VCC and GND pins of the radio.
+Typically, 10uF is enough.
+Depending upon your circuit's layout, differences in capacitors' electrolytic properties can be seen, such that a low ESR (Equivalent Series Resistance) rated capacitor is desirable.